DoctorEww/software-assurance/AssuranceCase/MaliciousInput/readme.md

 ### Alignment Assessment:

-I. To reasonably assure software security per the Assurance case above, the supporting arguments derived from this top level claim require the following evidence:

-* E1: *Source Code Review: Not Executing User Input*
-* E2: *Automated Code Check Report*
-* E3: *Review Code Certificate*
-* E4: *Unapproved Character testing report*

-II.
-BitWarden currently provides the following evidence per the Assurance Case needs above:
+BitWarden currently provides the following evidences per the Assurance Case needs E1-E4 in the diagram below:

 * E1: *Source Code Review: Not Executing User Input* - This application does not use the most common TypeScript insecure functions as described [here](https://snyk.io/blog/5-ways-to-prevent-code-injection-in-javascript-and-node-js/).